LegioN2004/Programs/WebDev-stuff/Kirat-cohort-0-1/6.2-useEffect-useMemo-useCallback/README.md

 ### useCallback

+for more details of the useCallback refer to this [documentation](https://react.dev/reference/react/useCallback)

 No alternate approach like the two above.

 - Before `useCallback`, there are somethings that we need to know like reference equality.
 When we do something like `a = 1`, `b = 1`, then `a == b` gives out true but if we do that individually inside a function and then compare the equality it returns false.
 The reason is that it doesn't point to the same "reference" i.e the same place in the "memory/RAM", as the first case where it does.
 The first case is equal by value as well as reference but the second one is not.
 So in the case of React too when we remove all the state variables and then run a custom component with some standard variable passed to it, then it doesn't re-render.
 But in the case of functions it does re-render the whole component because across re-renders this function will get redefined(because it doesn't have reference equality), React thinks that the function has changed(because the function doesn't match with the other that is being compared with that has been passed before to the component) even though it hasn't and as such re-renders.
 So to prevent this re-render the `useCallback` is used.
 React is dependent on that `==` check for the re-renders.
 It is very rarely used here but we should no those